Full spoilers for Outlander Season 8 through the Kings Mountain setup.

 That is why Ferguson’s position became a trap.

-The battle was fast, close, and ugly.
 Men pushed through trees and smoke.
 They fired from cover, fell back, reloaded, climbed again, and closed the circle.

 Ferguson stayed mounted, trying to direct the defense and rally his men.
 That made him visible.
 Visibility can be leadership.

-On that ridge though, visibility also meant death.
+On that ridge, visibility also meant death.

 Ferguson was killed mid-battle because he made himself the visible center of a collapsing battlefield.
+He was struck by multiple bullets and fell from his horse.
+Once Ferguson fell, the Loyalist force lost the man holding it together.

 The battle began with Ferguson’s attempt to control the backcountry.
 It developed through the Patriot militia’s ability to move, gather, and use terrain.
 It ended with the collapse of a Loyalist force built around a commander who had misread both the land and the people coming for him.